Salsa Al Pomodoro – Tomato sauce

 Scald the tomatoes in boiling water.
 Cool, peel, seed, and either dice or crush them.
 Wash and chop the basil leaves.

 Heat the oil in a skillet and saute the garlic.
 Remove when brown.
-Add the onion and saute over medium heat until the onion begins to get tender (do not let it brown), stirring occasionally.
+Add the onion and saute over medium heat until the onion becomes tender (do not let it brown), stirring occasionally.
 Add the tomatoes, salt to taste.
-Cover and let simmer for about an hour, stirring now and then.
+Cover and let simmer for about an hour, going now and then.
 Add the basil at the end.

 You can use this base sauce as a condiment for pasta or all preparations requiring tomato sauce.